nightmode/logitech-g29/docs/api.md

 `leds()` or `leds(number)` or `leds(string)` or `leds(array)`

-The shift indicator LEDs can interfaced with in a variety of ways.
+The shift indicator LEDs can be interfaced with in a variety of ways.

 `led()` is the easiest way to turn off all LEDs.